Self-organized homogenization of flow networks: Results

 \subsection{Erosion homogenizes resistances of parallel channels}

-We begin by considering an imbalanced network of four parallel channels of identical height ($H=\SI{400}{\um}$) and length ($L=\SI{4250}{\um}$), but whose widths vary from $210$ to $\SI{545}{\um}$, see Fig.~\ref{fig:1}a.
+We begin by considering an imbalanced network of four parallel channels of identical height ($H=\SI{400}{\um}$) and length ($L=\SI{4250}{\um}$), but whose widths $w_i$ vary from $210$ to $\SI{545}{\um}$, see Fig.~\ref{fig:1}a.
 The top and bottom of the channels are sealed with plastic, while their side walls consist of the hydrogel PEG-NB, cross-linked with a cleavable peptide sequence (see Methods).
-To probe the impact of controlled erosion we inject a \SI{5}{min} pulse of the eroding enzyme MMP-1 at a concentration of $c_0=\SI{3e-5}{\mol\per\liter}$ and a flow rate of $Q=\SI{20}{\uL\per\min}$, followed by the injection of Phosphate Buffer Saline (PBS) for \SI{60}{min}.
-Channel wall boundaries and enzyme dynamics are tracked under a fluorescence microscope.
-Walls fluoresce in green and enzyme solute in red due to incorporation of a green fluorescent dye into the hydrogel mesh, and mixing the enzyme MMP-1 with a red fluorescent dye of the same molecular weight, Texas-red dextran (see Methods), see snapshots of the experiment in Fig.~\ref{fig:1}b.
+To probe the impact of controlled erosion, we inject a $t_e=$ \SI{5}{min} long pulse of the eroding enzyme MMP-1 at a concentration of $c_0=\SI{3e-5}{\mol\per\liter}$ and a flow rate of $Q=\SI{20}{\uL\per\min}$, followed by the injection of Phosphate Buffer Saline (PBS) for \SI{60}{min}.
+The boundaries of the channel wall and the dynamics of the enzyme are monitored under a fluorescence microscope.
+The walls fluoresce in green and the enzyme solute in red due to the incorporation of a green fluorescent dye into the hydrogel mesh, and the mixing of the MMP-1 enzyme with a red fluorescent dye of the same molecular weight, Texas-red dextran (see Methods).
+Snapshots of typical experiments are shown in Fig.~\ref{fig:1}b for a four-channel network and in Supp.~Fig.~2a~\cite{supp} for a single channel one (see also Movie~1 in the Supplemental Material~\cite{supp}).

 When the eroding solution is injected, the enzyme concentration increases both in the channels and, due to the enzyme's diffusivity, within the hydrogel walls.
-In presence of the enzyme, the peptide sequence within the hydrogel is cleaved, leading to the erosion of the channel walls and such to an increase in channel widths.
+In the presence of the enzyme, the peptide sequence cross-linking the hydrogel is cleaved, leading to the erosion of the channel walls and, thus, to an increase in channel widths (see Fig.~\ref{fig:1}c).
 Flowing PBS into the network flushes away the eroding solution and gradually slows down the erosion.

-To address how erosion affects the imbalance of the channels, we calculate the evolution of hydraulic resistance of the four parallel channels from measurements of the channels' widths as a function of time, see Fig.~\ref{fig:1}c.
+To address how erosion affects the imbalance of the channels, we calculate the evolution of the hydraulic resistances of the four parallel channels from measurements of the channels' widths as a function of time.
 The hydraulic resistance for a rectangular channel of length $L$, width $w$ and height $H>w$, is given by